0xAX/asm/content/asm_3.md

 	mov rbx, 10
 	;; Divide the sum (rax from rax) to 10.
 Reminder will be stored in the rdx register. div rbx
-	;; Add 48 to the reminder to get string ASCII representation of the number value. add rdx, 48
+	;; Add 48 to the reminder to get a string ASCII representation of the number value. add rdx, 48
-	;; Store reminder on the stack.
+	;; Store the reminder on the stack. push rdx
-	push rdx
 	;; Increase the counter.
 	inc rcx